permitio/fga-tradeoffs/README.md

 ##### Bonus:
 > Demonstration of a simple solution by Permit.io that solves the problem with a simple policy configuration and enforcement code

-Each test is starting by cleaning the data and some policy from the Permit.io environment, then it applies the relevant policy data and runs the test.
+Each test starts by cleaning the data and some policies from the Permit.io environment.
+Then, it applies the relevant policy data and runs the test.

 #### Policy Configuration
-Besides of the tests and the data, the project contains a `main.tf` file that apply the policy configuration to the Permit.io environment.
+Besides the tests and the data, the project contains a `main.tf` file that applies the policy configuration to the Permit.io environment.

 #### Policies
-The `policy` folder contains policy configuration in the Rego language that is used in the third test.
+The `policy` folder contains policy configuration in the Rego language used in the third test.

 ### `lib` folder
-All the code that is used to sync data to Permit.io and perform the policy checks are stored in the `lib` folder.
+The `lib` folder contains all the code used to sync data to Permit.io and perform the policy checks.

 ## Running the code

-The code is written in JavaScript and use Permit.io to base the authorization service.
+The code is written in JavaScript and uses Permit.io to base the authorization service.
 Running the project requires you to follow the following steps:

 > Preqrequisites: Node.js, npm, terraform, and docker installed